keyhan/jBSBE/README.md

 Project uses [Apache License 2.0](LICENSE)

 ## Why jBSBE
-Because j8583 is
+Because j8583
-- Could be simpler to configure.
+- could be simpler to configure.
-- unnecessary difficult to transform Pojos to ISO Messages.
+- is unnecessary difficult to transform Pojos to ISO Messages.
 Using it in microservice environment could be a pain.
-- Lacks some useful functionality like:
+- lacks some useful functionality like:
   - Nice printing.
   - Real Binary Fields.
 Either all fields are binary or none.
   - Masking fields for logging.